 Dubrovnik to Split by Sea (Ferry)

-But for a direct ferry from Dubrovnik to Split (or vice-versa), you can pay as low as €35 and enjoy a really nice experience.
+For a direct ferry from Dubrovnik to Split (or vice-versa), you can pay as low as €40 during off-season and enjoy a really nice experience.
 It will be a memorable trip with amazing views – one you must take at least once when in Croatia!

 The ferry ride from Dubrovnik to Split is not the fastest way to get there, taking anything between 4 – 6 hours (depending on the company you choose).